 The Swiss Air 111 Memorials

 The memorial in Peggy’s Cove is the one you’ll see photographed more often.
-It is in an incredibly beautiful location with views of the coastline and the lighthouse at Peggy’s Cove.

 Not a bad view.
 Not a bad view at all.

 Where we stayed: Lunenburg Board of Trade Campground